 Strategic Acquisitions: The County continues to coordinate with CCLBA, MWRD, IEMA and DHSEM to identify structures that need to be acquired and demolished from waterways and floodplains.
 The County funds are used to complete the funding needs of the acquisition project pipeline from MWRD.
 IEMA and DHSEM.
 CCLBA, through the County's leadership, administers preservation, demolition, and clearance and some program delivery required by CDBG DR regulations for Strategic Acquisitions.
 Riverside Lawn, Riverside Township, IL.
-The acquisition has resumed and will continue to finish the pipeline of homes that were approved for acquisition.
-Currently, 22 out of the targeted 43 properties have been acquired and preserved and demolition started this quarter.
+The acquisition has resumed and will continue to finish the pipeline of homes that were approved for acquisition The Cook County Land Bank Authority continues to work with homeowners during a second round of seeking interest in participation.
+Up to 21 other properties may be acquired.
+Demolition was started on the first 22 homes in the 2ndperiod and continues.
 Fox Point Mobile Home Park, Wheeling, IL.
 The initial land acquisition and physical relocation of residents from the mobile home park is complete.
-Demolition of the 42 mobile home units was completed this quarter.
+Demolition of the 42 mobile home units was completed in the 2nd quarter.
 Distribution of relocation assistance and acquisition offers continues.
 Mount Prospect, Wheeling Township, IL.
-Initial work with the applicants on the property specifics is underway.
+Work was initiated by collecting homeowner information, completing inspections and conducting appraisals.
 Melrose Park, Leyden Township, IL.
 Initial work with the applicants on the property specifics is underway.
 Other agreements with Franklin Park and Palatine Township are awaiting confirmation of matching funding.
-An expenditure deadline extension to the round 3 funding of Riverside Lawn and Fox Point was granted by HUD this period.
+An expenditure deadline extension to the round 3 funding of Riverside Lawn and Fox Point was granted by HUD in period 2.

-Replacement Housing: seven projects have been committed to thus far.
+Replacement Housing: twelve projects have been committed to thus far.
 In Summit IL, 18 town homes were constructed and are complete.
-Marketing and homebuyer counseling continues and seven units have sold.
+Marketing and homebuyer counseling continues and twelve units have sold.
 Homebuyer assistance was added to support low to moderate income homebuyers in affording the purchase of a new home under the Replacement Housing Summit project.
-Construction is complete for Phil Haven in Wheeling, IL 50 units of Permanent Supportive Housing and Melrose Park Veterans Housing, 36 units of Veteran's housing in Melrose Park, IL.
+Construction is complete for Phil Haven in Wheeling, IL 50 units of Permanent Supportive Housing and Melrose Park Veterans

+Housing, 36 units of Veteran's housing in Melrose Park, IL.
 Tenant rental, verification and final project closeout remain.
-Four additional projects closed and are in construction: Ford Heights Cooperative, 98 affordable single family units being repaired in Ford Heights IL; Parkview, a 45 unit new construction apartment building in downtown Arlington Heights, IL; Beds Plus in LaGrange IL with 20 units of Permanent Supportive Housing and Freedoms Path, 52 units of permanent supportive housing for families on the campus of the Edward J Hines VA Hospital in Hines, IL.
-An expenditure deadline extension to the round 3 funding of Ford Heights, Beds Plus and Freedoms Path was granted by HUD this period.
+Four additional projects closed and are in construction: Ford Heights Cooperative, 100 affordable single family units being repaired in Ford Heights IL; Parkview, a 45 unit new construction apartment building in downtown Arlington Heights, IL; Beds Plus in LaGrange IL with 20 units of Permanent Supportive Housing has been completed.
+As well as, Freedoms Path, 52 units of permanent supportive housing for families on the campus of the Edward J Hines VA Hospital in Hines, IL.
+An expenditure deadline extension to the round 3 funding of Ford Heights, Beds Plus and Freedoms Path was granted by HUD.

 Residential Rehab: Both subrecipients are proceeding with homeowner qualification and developing the scope of works for remaining flood repairs and recommended flood mitigation efforts for income qualified single family homeowners in Cook County, outside of the Chicago city limits.
-DOB verification and environmental reviews are proceeding and are nearing completion.
-The State Historic Preservation Office is taking much longer to complete consultations in 2018, slowing the environmental review completions.
-Technical assistance is being provided to both subrecipients as needed.
+DOB verification are nearing completion and all environmental reviews are complete.
+In this quarter, some homes have been completed and procurement continues for both NWHP and NHS when it comes to construction.
+Technical assistance is being provided to both ubrecipients as needed.
 One subrecipient, Neighborhood Housing Solutions, continues with construction as approval to proceed is granted.
 The other subrecipient is procuring for the construction services.
-An expenditure deadline extension to the round 3 funding of these projects was granted by HUD this period.
+DOB verification is still ongoing and both subrecipients are updating income.
+An expenditure deadline extension to the round 3 funding of these projects was granted by HUD in the 1stquarter.